NMRTeamTBI/MultiNMRFit/doc/models.rst

 Overview
 --------

-multiNMRFit is designed to be extensible.
+multiNMRFit is designed to be easily extended with new signal models.
 Users can create their own signal models and add them to the list of available models.

 This section explains how to write a model and how to implement it on your multiNMRFit instance.
 All models follow the same